7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 1. _Distance_ - The distance that the extrude operation will move through.
 This will determine the depth dimension of the resulting solid.
 2. _Combine_ - Determines whether or not this resulting solid should be combined with other existing solids within this component.
 3. _Clean_ - When set, will ask the CAD kernel to clean the resulting solid(s).
-By default this is checked, and can be unchecked if an extrude results in an invalid solid due to a kernel issue.
+By default this is checked, and can be unchecked if an extrude results in an invalid solid due to a CAD kernel issue.
 4. _Both_ - Will cause the extrude operation to move through the specified distance in both the positive and negative normal directions at the same time.
 5. _Taper_ - Causes the extruded area to increase or decrease as the extrude moves over the distance.
 A positive taper will cause the area  to decrease and a negative taper will cause the area to increase.
 Keep in mind that using a taper can make it harder to determine the area of the face at the end of the extrusion.
 6. _Invert_ - Checking this will cause the extrusion to move in the opposite direction from the workplane normal.